 The Section 151 Officer is required to produce the authority's accounts in accordance with statutory requirements and statements of standard accounting practice.
-Schools must keep sets of accounts in the format prescribed by the authority and maintain internal budgetary control systems and controls, in order to produce accounts that will integrate with those for the authority as a whole.
+Schools must keep sets of accounts in the format prescribed by the authority and maintain internal budgetary control systems and controls, to produce accounts that will integrate with those for the authority.
 Accounts, financial records and prime documents must be kept in a suitable place and condition for the statutory period of six years after the end of the financial year to which the records relate.